infinityworks/Policies/ISO-27001/databreach/readme.md

 An incident includes but is not restricted to, the following:

-- loss or theft of confidential or sensitive data or equipment on which such data is stored (e.g. loss of laptop, USB stick, iPad / tablet device, or paper record);
+- loss or theft of confidential or sensitive data or equipment on which such data is stored (e.g. loss of laptop, USB stick or paper record);
 - equipment theft or failure;
 - system failure;
 - unauthorised use of, access to or modification of data or information systems;